Pieter-OHearn/codekoala/README.md

     codekoala review_code --branch main --staged
     ```

+- `generate-message`

+    Automatically generate a commit message following the [Conventional Commits](https://www.conventionalcommits.org/) specification based on your Git changes.

+    **Example:**
+    ```bash
+    codekoala generate-message
+    ```
+    This will analyse staged changes and suggest a structured commit message.

 - `config`

-    Configure codekoala settings, such as selecting the LLM model to use.
+    Configure CodeKoala settings, such as selecting the LLM model to use.

     **Example to set the model:**
     ```bash